slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 We’re all in sales.
 To sell is to deal with objections.

-Sales used to be about information asymmetry but now it’s mostly applied persuasion and keeping relationships.
-Best sellers are now ambiverts.
-Being recomendend is the best marketing.
+Sales used to rely on information asymmetry; now it’s applied persuasion and relationship-building.
+Top sellers are ambiverts.
+Being recommended is the best marketing.

-Traditional selling: hunters (extroverts)

-- Intruding (to get your foot in the door)
-- Pitching (to persuade the customer to buy)
-- Persisting (to push until you make the sale)

-Modern selling: farmers (ambiverts and introverts)

-- Research (to understand the customer — time spent alone on the web, reading and analyzing information)
-- Listening (to understand individual needs — being patient and quiet while remaining open to new ideas and perspectives)
-- Reacting (to adapt to the identified needs — letting the other person set the pace and the agenda)
+Hints:

+- Traditional selling (hunting) favors extroverts: intruding (foot in the door), pitching (persuasion), persisting (push to close).
+- Modern selling (farming) favors ambiverts/introverts: research (understand customer needs alone via web/analysis), listening (patient, quiet, open to perspectives), reacting (adapt to needs, let them set pace/agenda).

 > *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
 -- (sir) William Osler [1849]*